f7deat/F7Deat/README.md

         misc: ["Firebase", "Socket.IO", "selenium", "open-cv", "php", "SuiteApp", "Heroku"] },
     architecture: ["Serverless Architecture", "Progressive web applications", "Single page applications"],
-    funFact: "There are two ways to write error-free programs; only the third one works" };
+    funFact: "As long as your remember me, you are not alone" };
 ```